ReSearchITEng/SeaDoo.GTI.repair/README.md

 # SeaDoo.GTI.repair
-How to choose/repair the electronics board (CVI) of non-working SeaDoo GTI Sea Scooter with no repair manual.
+How to choose/repair the electronics PC Circuit board (CVI) of non-working SeaDoo GTI Sea Scooter with no repair manual.

 CONS:
 - As one would expect, nobody gives any warranty or assumes any responsability for the results of these hacks.